 AP Physics 2 SC425

 Grade Levels: 11, 12

 Course Length: Year, 1 Period

-Credit: 1.00 Advanced Science

-1.25 Weighted grade

 Recommended: Successful completion of Physics,

 Honors Physics or AP Physics 1

 Completion of Precalculus or concurrent

 enrollment

-Approximate Cost: \$24 course fee; \$94 AP test (optional)

 Advanced Placement (AP) courses are designed to parallel the rigor of an introductory college course.
 AP Physics 2 is an algebra-based, second full year in Physics.
 Students explore topics such as fluids, thermodynamics, electrical force, field and potential, electrical circuits, magnetism and electromagnetic induction, optics, and quantum, atomic and nuclear physics.
 A significant portion of the course focuses on designing and conducting inquiry-based laboratory investigations to solve problems through first-hand observations, data collection, analysis and interpretation.
 AP Physics 2 requires familiarity with algebraic and trigonometric functions with an understanding of basic calculus concepts.
 A graphing calculator is recommended.